lkodinsson/MARS/Fantasy/Bestiary.md

 **Speed** 5m

 **Undead** Immune to sickness and mind altering effects, can't be blinded, and takes half cold damage.
 Also grants advantage to any checks made to intimidate.
-**Zombie Disease** Whenever this deals damage with clawing or biting directly to health, it causes Sickness 3 as well.
+**Zombie Disease** Whenever this deals damage with natural weapons directly to health, it causes Sickness 3 as well.
 Characters that die from effect this become zombies.
+**Natural weapon, bite** Deals STR piercing damage (crit +4), has the features: Momentum, Swift **Natural weapon, claw** Deals STR+r2 slashing damage (crit +2), has the features: Cleave, Swift

 **STR** r12+1, **DEX** r8, **INT** r6, **RES** r8+1